Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 - Remember to connect with the U.S. Embassy and Consulates through the Department of State’s Smart Traveler Enrollment Program.

-- The distribution of counterfeit Chinese currency continues to be a major issue.
+Electronic payments are the overwhelming choice in China, and the distribution of counterfeit currency continues to be a major issue.
 Unsuspecting Americans are passed fraudulent notes at restaurants, stores, and in taxi cabs.
-Large numbers of 100 RMB and 50 RMB counterfeit notes continue to circulate, while even fake 20 RMB and 10 RMB denominations have been introduced in Beijing and other parts of the country.

-- China’s merchants are increasingly moving towards cashless transactions.
+China’s merchants almost exclusively utilize cashless transactions.
 While credit cards are often accepted at international hotels and/or expat-friendly restaurants, many stores, shops, and restaurants only accept payments via Alipay and or WeChat Pay.
-Both of these can be accessed through a phone-based app that can be linked to a credit card.
+Both can be accessed through a phone-based app that can be linked to a credit card.
+A local bank account is required for WeChat payment; however, Alipay Tour can generally be linked to a foreign credit card.

 Calling China from the United States